Young adults / college students (18 - 24)

-Dr. Lucila Halperin’s primary areas of interest include anxiety, depression, relationship and family issues, immigration and acculturation stress, trauma, grief and loss, and diabetes-related emotional problems.
+Dr. Lucila Halperin is a psychologist at Kendall Psychological Associates in Cambridge, Massachusetts whose primary areas of interest include anxiety, depression, relationship and family issues, immigration and acculturation stress, trauma, grief and loss, and diabetes-related emotional problems.
 Dr. Halperin incorporates stress-reduction and mindfulness techniques into an integrative psychodynamic approach that also draws from Interpersonal and Cognitive-Behavioral Therapy (CBT).
 She is bilingual (Spanish/English) and bicultural and works with clients in either language.

 Dr. Halperin graduated from Tufts University and received her doctorate from William James College (formerly Massachusetts School of Professional Psychology).
 She has worked in community mental health settings and in the Behavioral Health Unit of the Joslin Diabetes Center.

 Immigration and cultural adjustment – Transitioning from another country, state, or city; adjusting as an international student or out-of-state student

 Depression – Sleep and energy disruption, overall mood disturbance, inability to enjoy yourself, and difficulty being motivated, amongst many other symptoms

 Anxiety – Generalized anxiety, social anxiety, panic attacks

 Trauma – Including dealing with past sexual assault, childhood trauma, environmental trauma (e.g. witnessing/experiencing violence), PTSD (post traumatic stress disorder)